Evaluating dispositional explanations of obedience

 Â

-POLITICAL BIAS: Christie and Jahoda (1954) have pointed out that the F-scale may reflect a political bias.
+POLITICAL BIAS: Christie and Jahoda (1954)Â noted that the F-scale may reflect political bias.
 They argue that the F-scale only measures extreme right-wing ideologies, which means it neglects the role that authoritarianism has played in left-wing political movements like Chinese Maoism and Russian Bolshevism.
 This limitation of Adorno's theory highlights a bias in what is considered to be the core of the authoritarian personality and raises questions about the F-scale's ability to account for obedience to authority across the diverse political spectrum.